 She began her work in social justice at the University of Florida as president of CHISPAS, a student-led immigrant rights organization.
 In that role, she helped establish and implement opportunities and resources for undocumented students at the University.

 Following graduation, she moved across the country to work as a Researcher at UNITE HERE Local 11 in Los Angeles, where she analyzed and profiled private and public companies.
 One of her most memorable experiences at Local 11 is when she helped organize and coordinate logistics for a large scale Get Out The Vote campaign with volunteer high school students during the 2016 presidential elections in Phoenix, AZ.

-Karen Mitchell is a Case Manager at HTA.
+Karen Mitchell is an Employment Specialist at HTA.
 Her first interaction with youth began when she volunteered to recruit youth for OneLA, and introduce participants to opportunities available in the Healthcare field.
 This opportunity opened her eyes to the non-profit world.
 She was later hired by PVJOBS and has worked on two programs dedicated to helping troubled youth.
 Utilizing motivational interviewing techniques, she assessed her participants to help them achieve their goals of receiving their high school diplomas/GED, receive job training skills and reduce recidivism.

 A native to South California, Karen enjoys interacting with the diverse cultural population in Los Angeles.
 Always open to learning, she is continually enhancing and utilizing her Spanish speaking skills.
 Karen’s background is in telecommunications with AT&T, where she worked in the Global Markets, Business and Residential departments as a Customer Service Representative for 20+ years.
 She received her B.S. degree in Business Administration from the University of Redlands.